Rome2Rio

 What companies run services between Heathrow, England and Eden Project, England?

 National Express operates a bus from Heathrow Central Bus Station to Four Lords twice daily.
 Tickets cost £30–45 and the journey takes 6h 24m.
-Alternatively, Aer Lingus, British Airways, and five other airlines fly from London Heathrow Airport (LHR) to Newquay Cornwall Airport (NQY) twice daily.
+Alternatively, British Airways, Loganair, and four other airlines fly from London Heathrow Airport (LHR) to Newquay Cornwall Airport (NQY) twice daily.

 Airlines